-This article from JOURNALISM & MASS COMMUNICATIONS QUARTERLY is like opening remarks from a well produced panel.
+This article from JOURNALISM & MASS COMMUNICATIONS QUARTERLY is like reading the opening remarks from a well produced panel.
 Six scholars present ideas about AI in journalism.

 Author and NYU professor Meredith Broussard warns against technochauvinism: ‘let us not perpetuate the assumption that because a particular new technology exists, it is the right tool for every task.’
 She suggests notwithstanding technology benefits, ‘journalism is a deeply human endeavour’ and will always have humans at its core: ‘Journalism is about telling stories about the human condition.’

-Fellow author Nicholas Diakopoulos, a professor at Northwestern, reinforces humans staying at the centre with his research showing ‘the future of AI in journalism has a lot of people around.’
-He sees workforces becoming increasingly hybridized, with machines augmenting human journalists — but not replacing them.
+Fellow author Nicholas Diakopoulos agrees humans will stay at the centre and that ‘the future of AI in journalism has a lot of people around.’
+The Northwestern professor sees workforces becoming increasingly hybridized, with machines augmenting human journalists — but not replacing them.
 Having human values central to news work cuts both ways — it also means human bias can permeate algorithms.

-Andrea Guzman, another author and a professor at Northern Illinois University, says adjusting to new cooperative workflows with machines applies to humans as well.
-She says journalists need to work more closely with peers in technology and computer science.
+Andrea Guzman says adjusting to new cooperative workflows with machines applies to humans as well.
+Guzman, a professor at Northern Illinois University and also an author, says journalists need to work more closely with peers in technology and computer science.
 New insights are needed and achieving them requires overcoming legacy thinking.

 From Cornell, Professor Rediet Abebe asks pointedly: ‘which humans?’
 She says if boundaries are to be crossed, let them include marginalized communities, too.
 She wants the opportunity not to be missed for AI to ‘shed light on discrepancies that exist in the attention given to improving the lives of different communities.’